rodgersbunde/Power-BI-Project/README.md

 ## Data Understanding
-The data set provided was an Excel workbook which contained 12 columns and 1011 rows.
+The data set provided contained 12 columns and 1011 rows.
 The columns are detailed below:

 - Order ID: Unique iden fier for each order